Quantum quenches from an excited state: Introduction

 Here we show how to overcome these technical difficulties considering the quench (\ref{quench}) when for $t<0$ the system is in the first excited state of its Hamiltonian $H_0$, which is a state with a single quasiparticle.
 The calculations are performed in presence of a regulator $R$ which prevents singularities and is eventually removed ($R\to\infty$) leaving a finite result for the observables.
 In this way we find that the large time behavior for the one-point function becomes \EQ \langle \Phi(x,t)\rangle_1 =E_\Phi+\lambda\left[\frac{6-4\sqrt{2}}{M^2}\,F_1^{\Psi} F_1^{\Phi}\, \cos Mt+O(t^{-1})\right]+O(\lambda^2)\,. \EN We see that, although the amplitude of the undamped oscillations has changed, the condition for their presence continues to be $F_1^{\Psi} F_1^{\Phi}\neq 0$.
-Clearly, the argument of \cite{oscill} for the presence of the undamped oscillations at all orders in $\lambda$ extends unchanged to the present case.
 The offset $E_\Phi$ in general differs at order $\lambda$ from $\langle\Phi\rangle_{\lambda}^{\textrm{eq}}$ in (\ref{Phi_0}).
 Actually, as we will see, $E_\Phi$ can differ from $\langle\Phi\rangle_{\lambda}^{\textrm{eq}}$ at order 1 for a quench in a spontaneously broken phase, for which the first excited state is a topological excitation.

 The paper is organized as follows.
 In the next section we set up the quench from the excited state and obtain the general expression for the post-quench state and the one-point functions.
-The latter is then studied in the large time limit in section~3.
+The latter is then considered in the large time limit in section~3.
 Section~4 is devoted to the case of topological quasiparticles, while some final remarks are collected in the final section.